2013 24 Hours of Le Mans: Start

 Allan Simonsen died from injuries he sustained during the ninth minute of the 24 Hours of Le Mans.

 Approximately 245,000 spectators attended the event on race day.
 The weather at the start was damp and overcast.
 The air temperature throughout ranged from 12.8 to 18.3 C and the track temperature was between 15.5 to 21.8 C. The race began at 15:00 Central European Summer Time (UTC+02:00), with Grand-Am Road Racing founder and NASCAR vice-chairman Jim France waving the French tricolour to signal the start the race.
 Lotterer moved past McNish for the lead and then Lapierre overtook McNish for second place at the second Mulsanne chicane but he lost the position at the exit of the corner.
 Lapierre then reclaimed second from McNish on the approach to Mulsanne turn.
 Davidson overtook di Grassi for second through the Ford chicane as Darren Turner's No. 97 Aston Martin took the lead of LMGTE Pro from his Aston Martin teammate Bell in the No. 99 car.
 Lapierre was closing on Lotterer when the safety cars were deployed for an accident at Tetre Rouge corner.
-LMGTE Am leader Allan Simonsen had pulled clear of the class field when nine minutes into the race the rear-left corner of his car lost traction on a kerb leaving Tetre Rouge corner.
+After ten minutes, LMGTE Am leader Allan Simonsen had pulled clear of the class field when nine minutes into the race the rear-left corner of his car lost traction on a kerb leaving Tetre Rouge corner.
 When he attempted to correct, his car veered left and he collided heavily with a left-hand armco barrier at a near head-on trajectory.
 The impact crushed the roof of the car and its supporting roll cage; its force launched it slowly back onto the circuit with a wheel and its doors detached.